For Excellence in Architectural + Environmental Research

 - although the process of identifying each institution’s awardee to ARCC is termed “nominating,” this does not imply competition among/between nominees from the various member institutions; the nominee must have been enrolled at the institution for at least one semester (or quarter) during the current or previous academic year (i.e., the award is to be for “current” work);

-- each institution must submit information on their nominee to Dr. Brian R. Sinclair (the King Medal awards administrator) no later than midnight (PST) 21 April 2017 — a form for submitting the necessary information is provided below;
+- each institution must submit information (a form for submitting the necessary information is provided below) on their nominee to Dr. Brian R. Sinclair (the King Medal awards administrator) no later than midnight (PST) on the following rolling deadlines:

 - each institution may physically award the Medal to its recipient as it sees fit (during a graduation ceremony, an awards banquet, end-of-year party, etc.);

 ARCC will publicize the program and the award winners.

 Please cut and paste this information (deleting the “example” information) and send the completed form to Dr. Brian R. Sinclair at < email@example.com >

 Name of student being nominated for medal:

 (example: Justice P. Smythe)